What is CE Marking (CE Mark)?

 Enforcement varies according to the Directives.
 Some are enforced by local Trading Standards Departments, others by HSE and yet others by the Medical and Healthcare Products Regulatory Agency and the Vehicle Certification Agency.

-Enforcement procedures/penalties: Except where safety is at risk, the relevant enforcement authority will usually provide you with an opportunity to ensure that your product is correctly CE-
+Enforcement procedures/penalties: Except where safety is at risk, the relevant enforcement authority will usually provide you with an opportunity to ensure that your product is correctly CE-marked.
+If you fail to comply then you will be obliged to take your product off the market, and you may also be liable to a fine and/or imprisonment.

 What requirements do I have to meet to export my product?

-Advice on exporting is available from the UK Trade & Investment network, which delivers services co-
+Advice on exporting is available from the UK Trade & Investment network, which delivers services co-ordinated by the former British Trade International, the organisation set up in May 1999 to take lead responsibility within Government for trade development and promotion.

 The Technical Help for Exporters service run by the BSI may also be able to offer some advice.